-IT Giant Google has also used its recent AI algorithms through Google’s DeepMind division to research about the DNA-makeup of Coronavirus.
+IT Giant Google has also used its recent AI algorithms through Google’s DeepMind division to research the DNA-makeup of Coronavirus.
 It has published insights about the virus to fast-track the vaccine development process for researchers.

 7. Identifying infected individuals

 In China, the surveillance platform is using AI technologies like face recognition and temperature detection to help identify people who might have temperature and are more likely to be affected by the virus.
-The ‘smart helmet’ technology is being introduced that helps track the people with fever.
+The ‘smart helmet’ technology is being introduced that helps track people with fever.
 The Chinese government has deployed a ‘Health Code’– public monitoring system.
-This monitoring cloud uses big data to track and analyze risk of individuals affected by COVID-19 depending upon their travel history.
+This monitoring cloud uses big data to track and analyze the risk of individuals affected by COVID-19 depending upon their travel history.

 8. Introducing chatbots for information flow

-Considering the current situation, chatbots are a trending tool for communication and information sharing used by many service providers across travel and tourism industries.
-With chatbots the traveling and tourism companies are keeping their clients informed about the latest travel SOPs and laws to avoid any non-compliance to government regulations.
+Considering the current situation, chatbots are a trending tool for communication and information sharing used by many service providers across the travel and tourism industries.
+With chatbots, the traveling and tourism companies are keeping their clients informed about the latest travel SOPs and laws to avoid any non-compliance to government regulations.
 For example, WeChat is a platform that updates people with all the healthcare news during this pandemic and gives them healthcare consultation services online.

 9. Introducing supercomputers for the COVID-19 vaccine

-In all these above mentioned ways, AI/ML technological developments have tried to live-up to their hype and have initiated innovation.
-AI driven projects in the field of medical science, hospital care and policy making have made it a little easier for researchers, medical staff and government to better equip themselves with advanced technology in their operations.
+In all these above-mentioned ways, AI/ML technological developments have tried to live up to their hype and have initiated innovation.
+AI-driven projects in the field of medical science, hospital care, and policymaking have made it a little easier for researchers, medical staff, and government to better equip themselves with advanced technology in their operations.
 It has helped them to confront this challenging situation to their best and make progress to efficiently deliver results.

 Tkxel’s AI services can help you drive strategic business decisions to help you combat this global pandemic.